 \[ \begin{align} \mathbf{v}_{1/2} \coloneqq \frac{\mathbf{v}_0 + \mathbf{v}_1}{2}. \end{align} \]

-If the generalized Coriolister term is not to contribute to the evolution of kinetic energy, it must be calculated using the velocity field $\mathbf{v}_{1/2}$.
+If the generalized Coriolis term is not to contribute to the evolution of the kinetic energy, it must therefore be computed using the velocity field $\mathbf{v}_{1/2}$.
 The considerations in this section (25.5.1) were first put forward by Gassmann and Herzog in [23].

-You can note the time evolution of the internal energy density $\newtilde{I}$
+For the time evolution of the internal energy density $\newtilde{I}$, one can write

 \[ \begin{align} \frac{\Delta\newtilde{I}}{\Delta t} &= \frac{\newtilde{I}_1 - \newtilde{I}_0}{\Delta t} = c^{(v)}\rho_0\frac{T_1 - T_0}{\Delta t} + c^{(v)}T_1\frac{\rho_1 - \rho_0}{\Delta t}\tag{25.64}\label{eq:deriv_temp_evol_model_1}\\ &= \frac{\newtilde{I}_1 - \newtilde{I}_0}{\Delta t} = c^{(v)}\rho_1\frac{T_1 - T_0}{\Delta t} + c^{(v)}T_0\frac{\rho_1 - \rho_0}{\Delta t}.\tag{25.65}\label{eq:deriv_temp_evol_model_2} \end{align} \]